Cristiano Ronaldo

-One of the world's most marketable and famous athletes, Ronaldo was ranked the world's highest-paid athlete by Forbes on five occasions, and the world's most famous athlete by ESPN from 2016 to 2019.
+One of the world's most famous and marketable athletes, Ronaldo was ranked by Sportico as the third highest-paid athlete of all time in April 2026.
+In 2026, Ronaldo appeared on Forbes' The World's Billionaires list for the first time, with a net worth of $1.2 billion.
 Time included him on their list of the 100 most influential people in the world in 2014.
-He is the most popular sportsperson on social media: he counts over 1 billion total followers across Facebook, Twitter, YouTube and Instagram, making him the first person to achieve that feat.
+He is the most popular athlete on social media, with over 1 billion followers across Facebook, Twitter, YouTube, and Instagram.
 Ronaldo was named in the UEFA Ultimate Team of the Year in 2015, the All-time UEFA Euro XI in 2016, and the Ballon d'Or Dream Team in 2020.
-In recognition of his record-breaking goalscoring success, he received special awards for Outstanding Career Achievement by FIFA in 2021 and Champions League All-Time Top Scorer by UEFA in 2024.
+In recognition of his record-breaking goalscoring success, he received special awards for Outstanding Career Achievement by FIFA in 2021.